Warrakurna Roadhouse: Yeah, time for another shower

 His life was just one piece of brilliance after another.

 Casino?
-From $20 he went to $17k, why stop there I thought, another time to $40k.
+From $20, he went to $17k.
+Why stop there, I thought?
+Another time, he would go to $40k.

-The stories just flowed for an hour or so, some quite hilarious but perhaps not intentionally so.
+The stories just flowed for an hour or so, some being quite hilarious but perhaps not intentionally so.

-I think I’m grounded in reality and tell it like I see it, few embellishments for effect.
-My reality is that I’m propped up in my tent and somehow plenty of ants have found their way in so I’m swatting a few of the aniseed smelling crawlers as I write.
+My reality is that I’m propped up in my tent, and somehow, plenty of ants have found their way in, so I’m swatting a few of the aniseed-smelling crawlers as I write the day’s events in my notebook.

 I’m still grinning.